michellevit/Production-Planner/README.txt

 - Populate the 'Product' DB Table:
   - In the terminal, navigate to the project root directory
   - Run: docker-compose exec backend python manage.py import_products_to_db
+- Create a superuser to access Django admin site:
+  - cd into the django folder
+  - python manage.py createsuperuser
+  - Use credentials from the .env file
+  - To access Django's admin interface - go to broswer url: http://localhost:8000/admin
-- Create a Task on Windows Task Scheduler to run 'get-qb-data.bat' periodically:
+- Create a Task on Windows Task Scheduler to run 'run-app.bat' periodically:
   - Click on the Start menu and type "Task Scheduler" in the search bar
   - Open the Task Scheduler application
   - In the Task Scheduler, go to the "Action" menu and select "Create Basic Task..."